NewChromantics/PopMovieTexture_Release/Readme.md

 ---------------------------------------------
 This is a list of our high-priority upcoming features

-+ Metal support for iOS
++ Metal support for iOS & OSX
 + HLS streaming across all platforms
 + HAP codec support
 + Kinect & Kinect2 for windows
 + Full animated gif support
 + Stream simple files (images, subtitles) directly from HTTP
++ Stream movie files from HTTP (windows already supported)

 Quick start guide